aiman-al-masoud/deixiscript/docs/thesis/6-future-work.typ

 Some of the more VUI specific ones are: (1) Appropriate output sentences (2) Output Voice Quality (3) Proper entry recognition.

-Discoverability, Mixed Initiative and (mutlimodal) output remain some of the key challenging aspects of designing a speech enabled system.
+Discoverability, Mixed Initiative and (multimodal) output remain some of the key challenging aspects of designing a speech enabled system.

-Speech output, especially when enumerating avaiable options, can be slow and tedious, it may therefore be of some benefit to provide an alternative alley for the output of a VUI system: such as a Graphical User Interface when feasible, thus making the system multimodal.
+Speech output, especially when enumerating available options, can be slow and tedious, it may therefore be of some benefit to provide an alternative alley for the output of a VUI system: such as a Graphical User Interface when feasible, thus making the system multimodal.

 === Difficulties in the application of voice to programming